Meithal/ccson/README.md

 Every stored token is guaranteed to be complete and can be concatenated with subsequent outputs to produce a valid document.

+Some tokens cannot be reentered, namely truncated `true`/`false`/`null` tokens, truncated `\uXXXX` escaped code points in strings and truncated BOMs.

 ## Binary safe
-This library is binary safe.
+This library is binary safe in both ways (reads both unescaped NULs and encodes them safely).

 ## Fast